microsoft/pict/doc/pict.md

 ## Model File

-A model consists of the following sections:
+A model is a plain-text file consisting of the following sections:

     parameter definitions
     [sub-model definitions]
     [constraint definitions]

-Model sections should always be specified in the order shown above and cannot overlap.
+The sections should always be specified in the order shown above.
 All parameters should be defined first, then sub-models, and then constraints.
-The sub-models definition section is optional, as well as the constraints.
+Parameter definitions are required, other parts are optional.
 Sections do not require any special separators between them.
 Empty lines can appear anywhere.
-Comments are also permitted and they should be prefixed with # character.
+Comments are permitted and they should be prefixed with # character.

 To produce a basic model file, list the parameters—each in a separate line—with the respective values delimited by commas: